-The J-PET (Jagiellonian-PET) project addresses the innovative application of plastic scintillators as a detection material for the PET [12], [13].
-The application of plastic scintillators enables construction of a cost effective totalbody scanner due to the less expensive detector material and the possibility of the construction of the scanner from the long axially arranged plastic strips [12]-[16].
-Moreover the readout components are placed outside of detection chamber giving a chance for hybrid PET/MR construction.
-In the axial arrangement of scintillator strips, any extension of AFOV by elongation of the plastic scintillators may be achieved without significant increase of costs because the number of photomultipliers and electronic channels remains independent of the AFOV.
+The Jagiellonian-PET (J-PET) project addresses the innovative application of plastic scintillators as a detection material for the PET [12], [13].
+The application of plastic scintillators enables the construction of a cost-effective total-body scanner due to the less expensive detector material and the possibility of the construction of the scanner from the long axially arranged plastic strips [12]-[16].
+Moreover, the readout components are placed outside of the detection chamber, giving a chance for hybrid PET/MR construction.
+In the axial arrangement of scintillator strips, any extension of AFOV by elongation of the plastic scintillators may be achieved without significant increase of costs because the number of photomultipliers (PMTs) and electronic channels remains independent of the AFOV.
 Due to the low light attenuation in the plastic scintillators, the length of modules could approach even 2 m.
-Though, this comes with deterioration of the Coincidence Resolving Time (CRT), which decreases with elongation of modules [13] it can be compensated by the registration of light escaping from the scintillators with the additional layer of wavelength shifters [17].
-In addition the J-PET design enables possibility of simultaneous metabolic and morphometric imaging based on the measurement of properties of positronium atoms produced inside the body during the PET diagnosis [18], [19].
+Though this comes with the deterioration of the coincidence resolving time (CRT), which decreases with elongation of modules [13], and it can be compensated by the registration of light escaping from the scintillators with the additional layer of wavelength shifters [17].
+In addition, the J-PET design enables the possibility of simultaneous metabolic and morphometric imaging based on the measurement of properties of positronium atoms produced inside the body during the PET diagnosis [18], [19].